OVERVIEW: This Clarence E. Heller Charitable Foundation supports the environment, human health, education, and music in California.

 FUNDING AREAS: Environment, human health, education, music

 Heller places education and health causes into one category and looks for programs that prevent harm to human health from environmental hazards.
 This program supports planning and development projects that advance environmental and social goals with good environmental practices.
 It also supports sustainable agricultural and food systems.
 For its music funding, Heller tends to support programs that encourage the pursuit and accessibility of chamber and symphonic music.
 It funds community-based ensembles, community music center, schools, and institutes to increase and diversify audiences.
 The foundation’s education program priorities include helping educators improve teaching skills, and support for environmental and arts education programs.
-As you can see, the education program is closely tied to the other two funding areas, but is targeted specifically at children and youth.
+Te education program is closely tied to the other two funding areas but is targeted specifically at children and youth.
 The foundation trustees occasionally recommend special projects for funding, but these typically fall outside the three focus areas and grantseekers cannot apply for them directly.

-The application process begins with a letter of inquiry submitted through the foundation’s online application system.
-After creating an account, you’ll need to provide a description of your organization, purpose and scope of your project, and projected project budget.
-LOIs are accepted at any time.
+The foundation accepts unsolicited letters of inquiry from nonprofits and accepts LOIs throughout the year with no deadlines.
+There are two rounds of funding each year in May/June and November.
 Watch the video tutorial for the online application system before getting started.
 The staff may request a meeting with potential grantees to learn more about a project, and they will also grant access to the full application process if interested.
 For general questions, email email@example.com or call 415-989-9839.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)